gpmd/vagrant-puppet-boilerplate/README.md

 $ vagrant up
 ```

+**Note: During the 'up' process you may be asked for a password in order to mount the NFS shared folders.
+You should enter your host machine's user password.**

 Once the machine has started up and installed all its dependencies you can log in to the machine using:

 ```bash